2025 Boston City Council election

 The 2025 Boston City Council election was held on November 4, 2025.
 A non-partisan preliminary election was held on September 9, 2025, to narrow the field of qualified candidates for each seat to two candidates.
-All 13 councillors from the nine districts and four councillors at-large are up for election.
+All 13 councillors from the nine districts and four councillors at-large were up for election.
 The election was held concurrently with the 2025 Boston mayoral election.
 Elections in Boston are officially nonpartisan.

 Election schedule

 Key dates relating to the election were as follows: